Social Work services charges

 Can I get a full benefits check at the same time?

 As part of the financial assessment, the Financial Assessor will carry out a benefits check in order to identify any additional benefits you may be entitled to.
-You will also be offered assistance to make any additional benefit claims.

 What if I refuse or fail to provide this information?